-It takes the average of all high school grades and adjusts them on a scale of 0.01 to 4.0 and the numbers are correlated with letter grades.
+It takes the average of all high school grades and adjusts them on a scale of 0.01 to 4.0, with the numbers correlating to letter grades.
 A GPA of 3.6 correlates with an A- average, indicative of an academic record that consists of good grades in all subjects.
 Equivalent to a low A-, an average of 3.6 degrees is certainly a competitive number.
 However, many students applying to the most selective schools have even higher GPAs on a 4.0 scale, so it's important to understand your chances of admission to top universities.

 Which Universities Are Likely To Accept A 3.6 Grade Point Average?Yes, 3.6 is well above the US average and there are many excellent state and private universities to choose from where 3.6 is within the typical GPA range of accepted students.
 While 3.6 may be a little low for highly selective colleges, it gives you a big break in many of the most selective schools in the US.3.6 equals 91% in the US high school grade point average which is around 3.0 or a GPA of B.

 This is also the minimum requirement for many college scholarships, although 3.5 or more is generally preferred.